Standard 4. Students' individual needs and goals are

 - Students engaged in longer-term WBL activities (i.e.

-high school should support every student with making
+support every student with making better decisions about

-includes participation in activities at a work site as
+participation in activities at a work site as well as in

 • Completing assignments, evaluations, forms, and other

 • Signing and abiding by specific agreements/forms, such as a